leeheekyo/goBulletinBoard/README.md

 And run it using command `go run go/main.go`.

-### tutorial
+### TUTORIAL
- - start the go command `go run go/main.go` in main directory.
+ - Start the go command `go run go/main.go` in main directory.
 ![](images/start.png)

- - go to the webpage(127.0.0.1:8080)
+ - Go to the webpage(127.0.0.1:8080)
 ![](images/start_page.png)

- - click the login button
+ - Click the login button
 ![](images/login_click_page.png)

- - click the "Sign up" (it located bottom of the login form)
+ - Click the "Sign up" (it located bottom of the login form)
 ![](images/sign_up_click_page.png)

- - fill out the registration form and click the "Restrater" button
+ - Fill out the registration form and click the "Restrater" button
 ![](images/registration_page.png)

- - fill out the login form and click the "Login" button
+ - Fill out the login form and click the "Login" button
 ![](images/login_fill_out_page.png)

- - click the "Board" tab.
+ - Click the "Board" tab.
 ![](images/board_page.png)

- - you can add the board and show the detail infomation of board and modify and delete it.
+ - You can add the board and show the detail infomation of board and modify and delete it.
 ![](images/board_detail_page.png)